Back to World of BurgerFuel

 And your song Happy Days, how did this come to be?

 Happy Days is a phrase my younger brother, Jake, always says.
 He has Down Syndrome and is just so full of life and happiness.
-Whenever I felt lost, I would watch this video of him saying happy days.
+Whenever I felt lost, I would watch this video of him saying Happy days.
 I wanted to write a song about that feeling, and it ended up being one many people connect to.
 I get a lot of people messaging me saying that’s putting it out there.
 The song talks about losing someone you love, finding love within yourself and then being able to come back to yourself and others.

 What do you have coming up that you can share with us?